nageshchauhan/thinkofjava.io/java/fundamentals/3_literals/literals.md

     These are only possible ways to specify literal value for integral data type.

-Q. Which of the following declarations are valid
+Question: Which of the following declarations are valid

 ```java
 int x = 10; //valid